-Heat Transfer, Accounting for the Radiation of the Sun
+Heat Transfer: Accounting for the Radiation of the Sun

 Knowing the sun’s radiation and thermal effects is very important to designers within the building industry, especially in designing “green” buildings.
 Heat transfer also plays a vital role in designing outdoor devices in terms of maintaining temperatures in extreme hot or cold environments.
-To use the words of Nicolas Huc, project leader for the Heat Transfer Module development at COMSOL in France: “it makes a huge difference if you forget to take the sun’s radiation within account”.
+To use the words of Nicolas Huc, project leader for the Heat Transfer Module development at COMSOL in France: “it makes a huge difference if you forget to take the sun’s radiation into account.”

 The refractive index parameter has also been implemented to enable modeling of radiation through glass, water, and other media with a refractive index different than 1.0.
 Additionally, radiative heat transfer between thin structures is now possible when surface-to-surface radiation is used together with the Thin Conductive Shell user interface.
 This is great news for those involved in heat transfer projects.

-In my conversation with Nicolas, he mentioned in passing that our software had been submitted for a benchmark some time ago for version 3.5, and COMSOL Multiphysics was the only “general purpose software” to pass the standard EN ISO 10211 for simulations of thermal bridges in buildings.
+In my conversation with Nicolas, he mentioned in passing that our software had been submitted for a benchmark some time ago for version 3.5, and COMSOL Multiphysics was the only “general-purpose software” to pass the standard EN ISO 10211 for simulations of thermal bridges in buildings.
 Pretty neat.